fubar2/toolfactory-galaxy-docker/README.md

 bioblend to load tools to the toolshed and to Galaxy.
 Planemo is used for testing and runs in a biocontainer currently at https://quay.io/fubar2/planemo-biocontainer

-This is needed because at present, Planemo seems to have a bug allowing it to leak dependencies back into the calling environment leaving that environment permanently damaged.
-So, it is run completely isolated in a separate container.
-The docker python SDK is used to manage the complexities of running docker-in-docker inside the running TF tool.
-Trust me - there are complications.

 ## Caveats

 This docker image requires privileged mode so exposes potential security risks if hostile users gain access.